IgnacioGB1990/react-phone-catalog-soamee/README.md

 # Soame Full-stack Code Test: React Phone Catalog
-Created a REACT APP with CRUD capabilities where we can interact with a list of phones.
+Created a REACT APP with CRUD capabilities where the user can interact with a list of phones.

 <img width="577" alt="saaaaa" src="https://user-images.githubusercontent.com/55360078/133898643-10b67c50-fa14-473a-9954-87c965a3d145.png">